stridera/zendar_ros2_driver/README.md

 ## Running Zendar ROS Driver
 ### Real-time Streaming
-After ensuring that shannon_control and the radars are running, the ROS plugin for visualization can be run:
+After the radars are started, the ROS plugin for visualization can be run:
 ```
 roslaunch zendar_ros_driver zendar.launch target_url:=URL
 ```